 Hearing aids, which people typically wear inside the ear, can significantly help those with hearing loss.
 These devices magnify sound vibrations, making a person’s sensory cells better able to detect them to enable clearer hearing.

-Although hearing aids cannot cure deafness, they can positively impact an individual’s life.
-However, despite this, the NIDCD reports that only around
+Although hearing aids cannot cure deafness, they can positively affect an individual’s life.
+However, the

 Purchasing hearing aids online